 A Tailor-Made Kazakhstan Tour

-From historic Silk Road fortresses to stupendous desert vistas, this unique Kazakhstan tour will take you to the parts of the country that are only visited by a cherished few.
+From historic Silk Road fortresses to stupendous desert vistas, this unique Kazakhstan tour will take you to the parts of the country that are only visited by a fortunate few.

 From Nur Sultan, the country’s glittering capital, you’ll travel south to Shymkent, a city steeped in history and Silk Road culture.
 Here, amidst ancient fortresses and teeming bazaars, you’ll feel a sense of the peoples and cultures that shaped this nation at the heart of the Silk Road.

 On this Kazakhstan tour, you’ll see the spectacular Khoja Ahmed Yasawi Mausoleum, experience the pulse of modern Kazakh life and marvel at the ancient citadels of Sauran and Otrar.

-From the southern edge of Kazakhstan, you’ll travel on to the Caspian Sea city of Aktau, gateway to the fantastical landscapes of the Mangistau region.
+From the southern edge of Kazakhstan, you’ll travel north to the Caspian Sea city of Aktau, gateway to the fantastical landscapes of the Mangistau region.

 A mind-blowingly beautiful wilderness of rock, mountain and desert, this forgotten corner of Central Asia is begging to explored.
-In Mangistau, you’ll drive across some of the most surreal, breath-taking vistas you might see anywhere on earth, sleep with pilgrims in underground Sufi mosques, scramble over rocks and explore mysterious necropolises.
+In Mangistau, you’ll drive across some of the most surreal, breath-taking vistas you might see anywhere on earth, sleep alongside pilgrims in underground Sufi mosques, scramble over rocks and explore mysterious necropolises.

 A Team of Silk Road Specialists

 This is just one tailor-made Kazakhstan tour that we have produced for our guests.
 It can – of course – be altered to suit your spirit of adventure.
 The decision is yours: perhaps you’d like to include some more ‘Stans, follow it up with a trip to the Middle East or upgrade to 5* hotels.